 …red wattles produce what is possibly the best tasting pork in the world.
 In blind taste tests, they have bested many other breeds of pig.
 Their meat is deep red and interlaced with rich veins of fat.
 When cooked the fat liquefies, imbuing the meat with moisture and a complex broth that seems perfectly balanced to appeal to every carnivorous neuron that still pulses in our primitive brain centers.
 To eat properly roasted red wattle pork unadorned by spices and condiments is to partake of one of the greatest and purest culinary delights (Greenfire Farms)

 Ordering Our Pork

-We mostly sell our hogs by the whole, half or quarter.
+We sell our hogs by the whole or half.
 You buy a portion of the live animal and we have it custom exempt processed at Valley Meat Services in Wallowa, Oregon.
-If you prefer, it’s possible the carcass could also be delivered to some other processor in Wallowa or Union County.
-If you want to process the meat yourself or take it to a butcher beyond Northeast Oregon, you would have to be present at harvest time and manage the transportation.

 Once the pig is delivered to the butcher, you will communicate directly with them as to how you want your meat cut and wrapped, whether you want any smoking or curing, etc.

 If you’re not familiar with how the custom-exempt process works, we can send you more detailed information and walk you through it.

 It is probably easiest to order our pork if you’re in Northeast Oregon or SE Washington.
 However, we will also be delivering some to Portland, so if you’re in the Portland area and interested, let us know.